 RVs come in a wide variety of shapes and sizes.
 A Class A Motor Home is very different in size from a Class B and both are different from any type of camper.

-Before you go out and buy a cover, make sure you take precise Height (mid-wheel to rooftop), Length (bumper to bumper), and Width (most importantly, the front windshield and the rear bumper) measurements.
+Before you go out and buy an RV cover, make sure you take precise Height (mid-wheel to rooftop), Length (bumper to bumper), and Width (most importantly, the front windshield and the rear bumper) measurements.

 If you are unsure, it’s typically recommended that you buy one size up.